-Published in the January 11, 2018, edition of the Lyons Recorder, an update from the January 4 edition.
+Published in the Sept 13, 2018, edition of the Lyons Recorder.

 COMMENTARY: What’s the future of affordable housing in Lyons?